Chambers and Partners

 Matt’s product liability work has included defending manufacturers of masks and respirators, numerous pharmaceutical and medical device manufacturers, makers of electrical products, and several companies alleged to have made asbestos-containing products.
 Matt tried to complete defense verdict and defended on appeal a significant product case resulting from a large fire in historic downtown Park City, Utah.

-Matt was invited to join the faculty at the S.J.
-Quinney College of Law at the University of Utah as an adjunct, where he teaches a portfolio course on energy law.
+In 2021, Matt was invited to join the faculty at the S.J.
+Quinney College of Law at the University of Utah as an adjunct professor.
+He also serves on the Board of Governors for the Salt Lake Chamber.

 - In re Jordan School District – Arbitration to divide assets and liabilities of Jordan School District, Utah’s largest school district, with more than $1 billion in assets.

-- In re Trireme Energy Development II, LLC; Pryor Caves Wind Project LLC; Mud Springs Wind Project LLC; and Horse Thief Wind Project LLC – Successfully tried to verdict case in Wyoming regarding multiple Montana-located wind farms and avoided-cost pricing for multi-state utility.
+- In re Trireme Energy Development II, LLC; Pryor Caves Wind Project LLC; Mud Springs Wind Project LLC; and Horse Thief Wind Project LLC – Successfully tried to verdict case involving multiple Montana-based wind farms and avoided-cost pricing models for multi-state utility.

 - US Court of Appeals for the Ninth Circuit